 Income-based repayment (IBR) is an option that allows borrowers to make monthly payments based on their income and family size.
 Under IBR, your monthly payment is capped at a percentage of your discretionary income.
 This can be particularly helpful if you have a low income or high student loan debt.
 Any remaining balance on your loans after 25 years of qualifying payments may be forgiven if you meet specific criteria.

 Revised Pay As You Earn (REPAYE) is another income-driven repayment plan offering benefits similar to R. With REPAYE, your monthly payment is also calculated based on your income and family size but with some differences in the calculation method.
 One key feature of REPAYE is that it offers interest subsidies for borrowers with subsidized federal loans.
-This means that if your monthly payment doesn’t cover the accruing interest on these loans, the government will pay the remaining interest for a limited period.
+If your monthly payment doesn’t cover the accruing interest on these loans, the government will pay the remaining interest for a limited period.

 Benefits and drawbacks of each repayment option